-It is recommended to protect any free device slot with the appropriate plastic and metal blanks.
+It is recommended to protect any free device slot with the appropriate metal blanks.
 This is important for your safety and for the proper functioning of the air cooling system.

-- 17. Re-install the front panel and the right lateral panel (for details, if needed, see Front Panel Installation, on page 6-7 and Lateral Panel Installation, on page 6-9). - 18.
-Perform a system power on (for details, if needed, see Restart Operations, on page 6-9). - 19.
-When the operating system is up and running, check that the new device is seen by the system (Iscfg -pv command).
-Refer to the device and operating system documentation for details on any operation you may need to perform on the new device to have it working (e.g. install the device driver).
+- 16. Perform the instructions described in Restart Operations, on page 6-9. - 17.
+When the operating system is up and running, check that the new device is recognized by the system (Iscfg -pv command).
+Refer to the device and operating system documentation for details on any operation you may need to perform on the new device to have it working (e.g., install the device driver).